Crimes and Tickets

 A crime victim who is called to testify will receive a summons, also called a subpoena.
 This document tells the victim what day and time to go to court.
 It also gives the courtroom number.

 The summons orders the person to testify.
-In some cases, the judge can take steps to force the victim to testify.
+In some cases, the judge can take steps to force the victim to testify, if they are refusing to do so.

 If exceptional circumstances prevent the victim from going to court that day, the victim should contact the criminal and penal prosecuting attorney before the trial to ask to be excused from court.
 The criminal and penal prosecuting attorney is also called the prosecutor or Crown prosecutor.